 A Perfect Sunset

-There’s perhaps nothing more scenic than the mixing of golden hues in the sky during a Key West sunset.
+There’s perhaps no better Key West scenery than the mixing of golden hues in the sky during a Key West sunset.
 Whether you’re a local or visitor, this nightly event is not to be overlooked.
-A popular location to watch the show is at Mallory Square along the water.
+A popular Key West place to see the show is at Mallory Square along the water.
 Wander through the plaza as street performers, live musicians and local vendors entertain you in true Key West fashion.
 Looking for uninterrupted views as the sun dips below the horizon?
 Step aboard Fury’s Commotion on the Ocean Sunset Sail and cruise out to sea.
 Watch the sun disappear as you sip margaritas and sway to the beat of live music.

 Top Spa at La Concha